Encoding

 11.1.1.
 Big5 decoder

-Big5’s decoder has an associated Big5 lead (initially 0x00).
+Big5’s decoder has an associated Big5 leading, which is a byte, initially 0x00.

 Big5’s decoder’s handler, given ioQueue and byte, runs these steps:

-3. If there is a row in the table below whose first column is pointer, return the two code points listed in its second column (the third column is irrelevant):
+6. If there is a row in the table below whose first column is pointer, then return the two code points listed in its second column (the third column is irrelevant):

 Pointer Code points Notes